sourcegraph/customer-training/collateral/deployment/k8s-without-helm-reference.md

   - Follow the recommendations for `node type`, `disk type`, and `minimum` and `maximum` nodes

 ### Configure your manifest file
 Sourcegraph has a list of configurations available and recommended that need to be made to your manifest file to properly install Sourcegraph into your cluster.
+This includes how to customize the deployment using Kustomize—if you prefer to use Helm, please see the [Helm install instructions](https://docs.sourcegraph.com/admin/deploy/kubernetes/helm), instead.

-Please review the full configuration guide prior to proceeding: [Configure Sourcegraph with Kubernetes](https://docs.sourcegraph.com/admin/deploy/kubernetes/configure)
+Please review the full configuration guide prior to proceeding: [Configure Sourcegraph with Kubernetes](https://docs.sourcegraph.com/admin/deploy/kubernetes/configure).
+Pay particular attention to configuring a storage class for your cloud provider, configuring network access, and configuring external databases if you choose to use them.

+Other sections of the configuration page should be reviewed, but are not required (for example, an external Jaeger instance is optional).

 Get started by following these steps to fork the [`deploy-sourcegraph`](https://github.com/sourcegraph/deploy-sourcegraph) repository: [Getting started](https://docs.sourcegraph.com/admin/deploy/kubernetes/configure#getting-started)